PeterHickman/Nginx-Log-Tools/README.md

 ## Status by hours

-This, `nginx_status_by_hour.rb` takes a list of log files from the command line and and reports the total number of request per hour and breaks then down by response codes, `2xx`, `3xx`, `4xx` and `5xx`
+This, `nginx_status_by_hour.rb`, takes a list of log files from the command line and and reports the total number of request per hour and breaks then down by response codes, `2xx`, `3xx`, `4xx` and `5xx`